claraadora/BabyJulia/README.md

 The output of each of the tests would be compared against the output stated in the examples/<test_name>_expected.txt.
 Note that each test file should be accompanied by a <test_name>_expected.txt file, otherwise the test would be considered failing.

 ## Examples
 ### Evaluating Multiple Dispatch
 Let’s take a look at multiple dispatch in action.
-The example that’s used can be found in examples/multiple_dispatch.jl and can be run using the command `yarn eval examples/multiple_dispatch.jl` after building the project (refer to section “Building”).
+The example that’s used can be found in examples/multiple_dispatch.jl and can be run using the command `yarn eval examples/multiple_dispatch.jl` after building the project (refer to the “Building” section).

 In this example, we define 2 structs – Rectangle and Circle – that inherit from the abstract type Shape, and instantiate them.
 ```julia